tylerjromeo/nolandel-notes/blight.md

         Duur-Ima is an only child.
 Her father is Itham (EE-themm) and her mother is Eirina (Aa-REE-nah).
         When Duur-Ima left Emmnor, her father supported her decision.
 Her mother was furious and though she did not go so far as to disown Duur-Ima, the two did not speak in the weeks leading up to Duur-Ima’s departure.
         She has not returned to Emmnor since and knows nothing about its condition.

+Flashback prompt:
+For seven years, Duur-Ima and Nalen lived in complete isolation wkthout a single person ever crossing their paths.
+Their hermitage consisted of a single, tiny cabin that they called a temple - but if anyone else ever stumbled upon it, they'd be more likely to assume it was a larger than average outhouse than a place of somber, reflective practice.

+Somewhere shortly after the start of their eighth year in seclusion, something seemed to clear.
+The deep, self-inflicted scars left by their years of devotion to Shar and the Circle of the Dark Moon had stopped festering, even if they hadn't healed completely.
+Years of silent meditation, deep and nearly unbroken, had been like a blood letting.
+This deep reflection had left both ready to reach out to the world and attempt to somehow make amends.

+The nearest village was a four day hike, a treacherous descent from their moutainous home to a valley far below.
+In the years that followed, they would make the journey to the village several times a year, staying for a few weeks at a time.
+Duur-Ima and Nalen developed a relationship with the humans that lived there.
+At first they weren't sure _how_ to help - neither felt much adept at anything other than sitting in silence at that point - but the calm that both women brought to the village seemed to  provide a salve to the community, and in time they came to be respected for their sage - if unconventional wisdom.

+On one trip to the village, both Duur-Ima and Nalen recognized immediately that something had changed.
+The grasses of the fields still seemed to nourish the livestock, but they seemed less vibrant, less alive.
+It was just now midsummer, and the leaves had begun to turn, months earlier than they ever had.

+Children in the village looked weak, and parents seemed to take on illnesses more often than normal.
+All of it was subtle.

+Nalen was deeply concerned.
+When the time came for the two to return to their hermitage, Duur-Ima, who hungered for the seclusion of their mountain home, convinced Nalen that all would be well.
+She reminded Nalen that there was little the two could do now, and that when they returned in the fall, they'd take stronger action if necessary.

+But winter came exceptionally early that year and blanketed their mountain in impassable ice and snow.
+By the time the two women were able to return to the valley in the spring, they found a desolate land, devoid of any green.
+Of the 400 villagers they had left the previous summer, only three remained, and two were near death.

+The lone villager who was still lucid enough to explain what had happened told a simple story - a great blight had ravaged their land.